 The greens are really tough.
 They are very fast.
 They have huge slopes that run off the green, so if you don’t hit the green in just the right spot, you’re going to roll off.
 The rest of the course was fine.
 Some fairway bunkers, minor elevation changes.

 This is one of the best golf courses I’ve ever played.
 It’s located near Vung Tau.
 It’s a resort course, with the resort on the ocean.
 There are many ocean views from the course.
 This is a great Vietnam golf resort.

 Family Friendly resort with badminton, mini-golf, outdoor bowling, basketball court, and a soccer field.
-Also, had a big pool with big water slide.
-There was also a nice cream snack café.
+Also, had a big pool with a big water slide.
+There was also an ice cream snack café.

 There are multiple western-style bars.
 The Steak restaurant, Chinese restaurant, and the beer place all had western-style bars.
 We didn’t eat at any of the restaurants, we went to a local seafood restaurant.
 Breakfast buffet was typical and pretty good.